RogerJFX/IntelliSearch/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Another attempt to make search results most reliable.
+**Another attempt to make search results most reliable.**

 There are many use cases for a reliable search:

 1. in any case a reliable search improves results' quality
 1. a reliable search might be used in scenarios, that are business critical

-In the second case there is a strong need of tweaking from start/code on.
-So no need for any elastic stuff.

-Think of the following scenario: we have two or more customer databases.
-Now we want to merge them into one database.
-In this case results must be reliable.
-Modifications should be as near as possible to the code then.

 Our strategy is to accumulate queries and the weighted results as well.
+That's for the first search.

+**Another issue:** we might want to use some other services to check/filter our initial search's result.
+So we decided to implement some further methods taking a filter method as an argument.
+Filters even might be Futures.
+So it is possible to gain further information from remote services in order to make our initial result more precise.
+We think of soon implementing some test cases using Akka.

+In some way we have a cascaded search then.

+If we in the next step don't let the filters return booleans but filtered results, ...
+Yes, we should think over that.
+Currently the project is old less than 2 weeks.

+####To come back to the initial search, which of course should be exact as possible:

 There is a default hierarchy of Queries: